Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: Discussion

 \subsection{Threats to Validity}

 The \emph{external validity} of our study is limited by our focus on Android apps exclusively.
 As a result, the findings may not be generalizable to iOS apps.
 Additionally, within the Android ecosystem, we concentrated solely on Java-based applications, although other programming languages, such as Kotlin, are also commonly used to develop Android apps.
+We can not imagine any reason why the difference in platform or language would significantly affect our findings, but it still remains an external threat.

+Also, our dataset is relatively small, as we specifically needed apps available on both F‑Droid and the Google Play Store.
+However, linking these two repositories has been the most viable approach when access to both source code and popularity indicators were required~\citep{grano_android_2017,catolino_does_2018,coppola2019characterizing}.

 \textit{Internal validity} may be affected by the presence of confounding variables, such as user reviews, marketing efforts, pricing strategies, and external events like app store promotions, which were not fully controlled in our analysis.
 Although we tried to collect the oldest available version for each app with the goal of predicting popularity at the initial stage of development, the oldest version available on F-droid may not be the first or the initial version.